Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 **Next slide**

 ## Rust ray tracer
-Now we get to talk about a more interesting, albeit less useful, project that I built.
+Now we get to talk about a more interesting, albeit less useful project that I built.
 This was a passion project to build a ray tracing engine from scratch.

-I've always been interested 3D graphics, mostly thanks to video games but I became interested in ray tracing in particular when I took a module all about the math behind them in college.
-To me it was a fun blend of math, physics, and computers, all of which are I am interested in.
+I've always been interested 3D graphics, mostly thanks to video games but I became interested in ray tracing in particular when I took a module all about the math behind it in college.
+To me it was a fun blend of math, physics, and computers, all of which are I am very interested in.

 Later when I was learning Rust (a new programming language) I was looking for a good compute intensive project to test my skills and ray tracing seemed like a